contents | gnulinux | writing | design | workshops | consulting | more

 • Knowing how to strive for browser-compatibility.

-• Theme-customization of at least one Content Management System: Wordpress, Drupal, or Joomla.
+• Theme-customization of at least one Content Management System: WordPress, Drupal, or Joomla.

 Your Optional Skills That’ll Get You Noticed: